 Geology and Physical Geography

-This division is further divided into three research fields, Geology, Geomorphology, and Urban & Landscape Ecology.
+This division is further divided into four research fields, Geology, Geomorphology, Climate and Environmental Dynamics and Urban & Landscape Ecology.

 This division is further divided into three research fields, Ecology of Plants, Evolution & Systematics of Plants, and Physiology of Plants.

 Community Ecology & Biodiversity, Zoological Evolutionary Biology, and Physiology, Morphology, Developmental & Behavioral Biology

 This division is further divided into two research fields, Geography & Economics, and Biology & Environmental Education.